The two-weight inequality for the Hilbert transform with general measures: Set-up and preparations

 for all $f,g\in\mathscr{F}$ supported on \emph{disjoint} intervals $I\in\mathscr{D}^0$.
 It might seem a bit unusual that we postulate the kernel representation even for functions whose supports are not necessarily \emph{separated} (by a positive distance); we return to this point in Remark~\ref{rem:disjVsSep} below.

 Observe that this formula does not specify $B(f,g)$ for all $f,g\in\mathscr{F}$, but we require that $B$ is nevertheless defined on all pairs of $f$ and $g$ in such a way that the above formula holds for disjointly supported functions.
 In different applications, such a bilinear form may naturally arise in different ways, so we prefer this axiomatic approach.
-For concreteness, we will indicate below how to construct such a bilinear form with the help of the truncated Hilbert transforms, but we stress that this is just one possible way of defining the Hilbert transform.
+For concreteness, we will indicate in Section \ref{subsec:truncated} below how to construct such a bilinear form with the help of the truncated Hilbert transforms, but we stress that this is just one possible way of defining the Hilbert transform, and another approach is sketched in Remark \ref{rem:anotherConstr} at the end of that section.

 Now, let us interpret Theorem~\ref{thm:main} in our axiomatic framework.

 By the statement that the Hilbert transform satisfies the norm inequality \eqref{eq:Hbounded}, we understand that